Piggy in GC for Christmas- Part II

 The quality of these two are slightly higher than what you can get in Brisbane and Melbourne CBD, so I was pretty impressed.

-I also requested vegetarian steamed rice noodle roll (cheung fun, and no, not “soft spring rolls” which is how one free publication described it as ).
+I also requested vegetarian steamed rice noodle roll (cheung fun, and no, not “soft spring rolls” which is how one free publication described it as :P).
 They normally came in prawn, beef or char siu, but I actually like mine vego style.
 They even put the soy sauce on the side dish as requested, so we can control the amount of saltiness.
 My only complaint was that they did not really cut the cheung fun and with firm vegies like gai lan it’s really hard to consume them.

 Dessert time!
 Of course I had to order egg tarts!
 There are two types of Egg Tarts, ones that are flaky and ones made with short crust pastry.
 I liked them both to be honest and at Mandarin Court they made theirs with flaky pastry.
 It was quite nice.